modprods/grapho-user-guide/README.md

 ##### Custom builds

-Grapho licensees can sideload their APK onto their XR hardware or use Unreal Engine Editor to build.
+Grapho licensees can sideload their APK onto their XR hardware or build their own app using our Unreal Engine plugins (5.4 or higher).

 To sideload